4 Marijuana Stocks to Buy for the Big 2020 Rebound (Once Coronavirus Fears Fade)

 InvestorPlace - Stock Market News, Stock Advice & Trading Tips

 Coming into 2020, the bull thesis on marijuana stocks looked pretty compelling.
 Cannabis demand trends in Canada were set to improve on the back of more aggressive retail store openings and new product launches.
 Supply trends were also set to improve as companies reduced production expansion.
-Revenue and profits — which were slammed in 2019 — were consequently positioned to move higher in a big way in 2020.
+Revenue and profits — which were slammed in 2019 — were consequently positioned to move higher.

-Then, the coronavirus pandemic hit… and the global economy has since come to a screeching halt, while stocks everywhere have fallen off a cliff.
+Then, the coronavirus pandemic hit.
+The global economy has since come to a screeching halt.
+Stocks everywhere have fallen off a cliff.

 Marijuana stocks have fared no differently.
 After all — even though there has been some “panic buying” of weed in Canada recently — heavily indebted, cash-poor, and richly valued cannabis companies won’t fare well if the coronavirus pandemic slips the global economy into a recession.

-Note: [Editor’s note: “4 Marijuana Stocks to Buy for the Big 2020 Rebound” is regularly updated to include the most relevant information available.]